GI Bill Benefits

 The Veteran Services Office in Evans Hall, room 323 is responsible for processing and certifying GI Bill educational benefits for active duty, guard, reserve, veterans and eligible dependents under Chapter 30, 31, 33, 35, 1606 and 1607, Title 38, U.S. Code.
-You must submit a request for certification of educational benefits each semester/term by providing a copy of your detailed registration schedule and your account summary by term.
+You must submit a request for certification of educational benefits each semester/term by providing a copy of your detailed registration schedule.

-NOTE: GI Bill recipients will only be certified for courses that fit the requirements of the PVAMU degree plan.
+NOTE: GI Bill recipients will only be certified for courses that fit the requirements of the PVAMU degree plan for their major or minor field of study.
 Students must obtain a copy of this degree plan from their college/department and refer to it prior to each registration.
-VA regulations prohibit payment for repeated courses (“A” through “D” grades) or for courses that are not required for your approved degree/program.
+VA regulations prohibit payment for repeated courses (“A” through “D” grades) unless the school will not allow the student to continue in their field of study due to the grade received.
+VA will pay for the course, but not for any fees associated with retaking of the class.
+VA will not pay for any courses and/or labs that are not required for your approved degree program.

 The most commons changes include: